- New Bundesliga season kicks off on August 16

 - Dortmund lead the way

-The new Bundesliga kicks off this Friday, August 16 at 2:30 pm EST when holders Bayern Munich play host to Hertha Berlin.
+The new Bundesliga kicks off this Friday, August 16 at 2:30 PM ET when title-holders Bayern Munich play host to Hertha Berlin.

 Bayern starts the season again as hot favorites and will be looking to make it a staggering eight titles in a row.
-Given their predicted superiority over the rest of the league, Bovada has opened some markets with them removed from the betting, as well as some betting options for which sides will finish in the Top 4.
+Given their predicted superiority over the rest of the league, online betting sites opened some markets with them removed from the action, as well as some betting options for which sides will finish in the top four.

 2019/20 Bundesliga Props